Daci Temple

-Daci Temple (大慈寺 (Dàcí Sì, Temple of Infinite Compassion and Mercy)) is a Buddhist temple located in Chengdu, Sichuan.
+Daci Temple (Dàcí Sì (Temple of Infinite Compassion and Mercy, 大慈寺)) is a Buddhist temple located in Jinjiang, Chengdu, Sichuan, China.

 History

 Wei and Jin dynasties

 The original temple dates back to the 3rd century.
 According to Wu Deng Hui Yuan (五灯会元), in the Wei and Jin dynasties, Indian Buddhist monk Baozhang (宝掌) came to Sichuan to worship Samantabhadra and lived in Da'ci Temple.

 Tang dynasty

 In 622, during the Tang dynasty (618–907), Xuanzang (602–664) received full ordination at Daci Temple.
-In 756, An Lushan (703–757) seized the capital city Chang'an, Emperor Xuanzong (685–762) was evacuated to Chengdu.
+In 756, An Lushan (703–757) seized the capital city Chang'an, and Emperor Xuanzong (685–762) was evacuated to Chengdu.
 When he saw monks of Daci Temple giving food to the poor in the street, he was deeply moved and inscribed and honored the name "Dashengci Temple".
-Emperor Xuanzong issued the decree to rebuild the temple.
-Master Wuxiang (无相), a prince of Silla, supervised the reconstruction of the temple.
+Emperor Xuanzong issued a decree to rebuild the temple, and Master Wuxiang (无相), a prince of Silla, supervised its reconstruction.
 In 822, Master Zhixuan (知玄) settled at the temple to deliver Buddhist precepts there, and attracted large numbers of practitioners.
-Emperor Wuzong of Tang (814–846) ordered to demolish Buddhist temples, confiscate temple lands and force monks to return to secular life.
-Because the temple had the handwriting of the former Emperor Xuanzong, it was exceptionally retained and became the only Buddhist temple in the area.
+Emperor Wuzong of Tang (814–846) gave an order to demolish Buddhist temples, confiscate temple lands and force monks to return to secular life.
+Because the temple had the handwriting of the former Emperor Xuanzong, it was exceptionally spared and became the only Buddhist temple in the area.